Arizona Pool Leagues

 The League Structure

-The Arizona Pool Leagues was created in February 2003 with our first session beginning on May 7th.
+Arizona’s Pool League was created in February 2003 with our first session beginning on May 7th.
 The AZPL was designed with the average pool player in mind.
 We pride ourselves on being an amateur, beer-drinking, have-fun pool league.
-It is meant for the not-so-serious player to come down and have some fun, shoot some pool, drink a few beers (though not necessarily in that order) and win a little cash too!
+It is meant for the not-so-serious player to come down and have some fun, shoot some pool, drink a few beers (though not necessarily in that order) and win some cash too!
+My original intention was ‘Why do we need to go to Vegas when we can have a big tournament right here’ and the rest is history.

 We use a "the better you play the better it pays" format.
-We don't use a handicap system.
+We use our own rating system based on your performance in the league but in certain instances use outside sources to more accurately place you in the system.
+We use a handicap when strong teams play weaker teams.
 You'll play the best and the rest on a weekly basis.
 We do use a "call pocket only" format of play to allow the new players to the game a good opportunity to learn it and still be competitive.
-Every team will win cash based on their respective point totals at the end of the session therefore encouraging you to shoot your best game and improve your shot.
-We at the Arizona Pool Leagues hope you enjoy your time with us and look forward to shooting with you.
+Teams play to qualify in the Arizona State Championships.
+32 teams qualify.
+We at Arizona’s Pool League hope you enjoy your time with us and look forward to shooting with you.

 THE LEAGUE OPERATOR